CWBA IN THE NEWS

 Additional members elected to serve on the 2019 - 2020 Board of Directors are listed on our website at www.cwba.org/board.

 ADVANCING WOMEN AS LEADERS IN THE LAW –

 ABOUT THE COLORADO WOMEN’S BAR ASSOCIATION

 The Colorado Women’s Bar Association (CWBA) is a nonprofit organization focused on advancing and promoting the welfare of all women in Colorado since 1978.
 Dedicated to advancing women as leaders in the law, the CWBA brings together lawyers and legal professionals from all levels of experience for networking events, professional education, an annual convention, and community service projects focused on helping women help themselves.
-With more than 1,100 members, the CWBA is the largest specialty bar association in Colorado and is one of the biggest and most influential women’s bar associations in the country.
+With nearly 1,500 members, the CWBA is the largest diversity bar association in Colorado and is one of the biggest and most influential women’s bar associations in the country.
 To learn more, visit www.cwba.org.

 # # #

 Colorado Governor Jared Polis has signed what is one of the toughest enhanced state pay equity laws to date.
 Colorado has become the ninth state in the country to pass an equal pay law that is more demanding than federal law.
 The new law goes into effect on January 1, 2021.

 Just before the close of the legislative session on May 22, and after months of debate and considerable amendment, two Republicans joined Colorado Senate Democrats in passing the “Equal Pay for Equal Work Act” (SB 19-085).
 It shares similarities with other enhanced state equal pay laws, including provisions on pay equity, pay history, and pay transparency.
 However, unlike other states, the Colorado law contains unique notice requirements.